aiida-vasp/aiida-vasp/docs/source/tutorials/run_vasp_builder.rst

    [14 14  6  6]

-The third component of the atomic position, i.e. ``0.499589``, may be expected to be zero or 0.5 by feeling, but this can never be achieved exactly by ``spglib``, or other codes working with numerics.
+The third component of the atomic position, i.e. ``0.499589``, may be expected to be zero or 0.5, but this can never be achieved exactly by ``spglib``, or other codes working with numerics.
 The take home message from this is that you should know what kind of structure you are looking into and from time to time make checks to make sure you are still where you think you are.
 Let us continue and relax this structure